bjoernf73/DryDeploy/README.md

 ```

 ## DESCRIPTION
+DryDeploy prepares your deployment platform (-Init), stores paths to a
+configuration combination of an environment configuration (EnvConfig)
+and a module configuration (ModuleConfig), creates a Plan of Actions
+to perform based on the configurations and any filters specified (-Plan),
+and applies the plan in the configured order (-Apply).
+Run DryDeploy
+parameterless to show the status of the current Plan.

-DD needs 2 configuration repositories:
+Dryeploy needs 2 configuration repositories:

- - EnvConfig: Contains information on an environment,
+ - EnvConfig: must contain the "CoreConfig" - information of your
-   including variables as key-value-pairs, where values may be
-   expressions to resolve actual values, network information and
-   platform definitions.
-It also contains OS-specific configs,
-   so Actions may pick up the shared base-config, to use as is,
-   or add role-specific configurations.
-Also contains a list of
-   the all Resources that the environment will contain.
-As such,
-   the Resources node only specify the instances of roles, but
-   each role must be represented in a ModuleConfig, which specifies
+   environment; network information, target platforms (cloud, on-prem,
-   how each resource is built, and the order of those Actions.
+   hybrid), and all the resources (instances of roles).
+It can also
+   contain a "UserConfig" which is any data you can put in a json
+   or yaml.
+Lastly, it may contain "OSConfig", which contains shared,
+   generic configurations which every (or selected) instances of an
+   operating system should invoke.

- - ModuleConfig: Contains Roles and Build.
+ - ModuleConfig: Contains Roles and a Build.
+Roles are the blueprint
+   configuration of some type of resource, be it a Windows domain
+   controller, a linux gitlab server, or simply a container instance.
+   A module may contain one or multiple roles, and roles may be re-used
+   in multiple system modules.
-   Roles are types of resources, and contain the configuration
+The Role contain the configuration files
-   files to be consumed by Actions that build each role of the
-   module.
+   used by any Action that the role build addresses.
+It also contain a
+   set of expressions that when run against the EnvConfig, they resolve
+   the variable values that in turn will be passed to the technology
+   behind the Action (i.e.
+Terraform, Packer, DSC, SaltStack and so on)
+   The Build defines how the module is built.
+It contains
+      1.
+the order in which Roles are deployed
+      2.
-The Build specifies the order in which
+the order in which Actions of the Roles are deployed
-   roles of a module are deployed, and the Ations, and the order
-   of those Actions, that builds and configures each Role.
+   Actions of a role may 'depend on' Actions of other roles, so that
+   when you -Plan, the execution of the dependent Action is delayed
+   until after the action it depends on.

 ## EXAMPLES